jmenglund/predsim/README.rst

     optional arguments:
-      -h, --help            show this help message and exit -V, --version         show program's version number and exit -l INT, --length INT  sequence lenght (default: 1000) -g INT, --gamma-cats INT
-                            number of gamma rate categories (default: continuous) -c FILE, --commands-file FILE
+      -h, --help            show this help message and exit -V, --version         show program's version number and exit -l N, --length N      sequence lenght (default: 1000) -g N, --gamma-cats N  number of gamma rate categories (default: continuous) -s N, --skip N        number of records (trees) to skip at the beginning of the sample (default: 0)
+      -n N, --num-records N
-                            path to output file with used Seq-Gen commands -s INT, --skip INT    number of records (trees) to skip at the beginning of the sample (default: 0)
-      -p FILE, --seqgen-path FILE
+                            number of records (trees) to use in the simulation -p FILE, --seqgen-path FILE
-                            path to a Seq-Gen executable (default: "seq-gen")
+                            path to a Seq-Gen executable (default: "seq-gen") --random-seeds-file FILE
+                            path to file with random seed numbers to pass to Seq- Gen
+      --commands-file FILE  path to output file with used Seq-Gen commands

-* It is strongly recommended that you use the ``-c FILE`` option to check the commands run by Seq-Gen.
+* It is strongly recommended that you use the ``-commands-file`` option to check the commands run by Seq-Gen.

-* Depending on your Python version, you might need to specify the full path to your Seq-Gen executable with the ``-p FILE`` option.
+* Depending on your Python version, you may need to specify the full path to your Seq-Gen executable with the ``-p`` option.

 Running tests